EvidentlyCube/TW5-AutoComplete/README.md

 A versatile, customizable and easy to use auto completion plugin for TiddlyWiki.

+* Auto complete anything you want:
+** Tiddler titles
+** Field values
+** Any filter result
 * Define your own triggers
-** Customize the filter which retrieves the suggestions ** Customize template used for inserting the selected option ** Customize how the suggestions look in the completion window ** Control auto-triggering separately for inputs and text areas
+** Customize the filter which retrieves the suggestions ** Customize template used for inserting the selected suggestion ** Customize how the suggestions are displayed in the completion window ** Control auto-triggering separately for inputs and text areas
 * Clear interface for editing the triggers
-* Manually open the auto completion with customizable keyboard shortcut
+* Manually open auto complete with customizable keyboard shortcut

 # How to use